centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-azure-management-loganalytics.md

 The query runs in a specific workspace (```--workspace-id='xxxxxxxxxxxxxxx'```) and you can customize the output message to make it more relevant (```--custom-output='Number of computer without heartbeat for more than 2 days: %d'```).

-The Query expression itself is included and can be copy/paste from the one used in the Azure Analytics Web UI.
-The example is a query returning the number of lines where the LastCall is older than two days.
+The Query expression itself is included and can be copy/pasted from the one used in the Azure Analytics Web UI.
+The example is

+a query returning the number of lines where the LastCall is older than two days.
 (```--query='Heartbeat | summarize LastCall = max(TimeGenerated) by Computer | where LastCall < ago(2d)'```)

-The query's timespan uses de temps ISO-8601 format and can be specified with the option ````--timespan```.
+The query's timespan uses the ISO-8601 time format and can be specified with the option ```--timespan```.

 All the available options for a given mode can be displayed by adding the ```--help``` parameter to the command: